tutek1/DTLabs/03_Platformer2D/lab03.md

 One option would be to make it a **separate scene**, code a script that would **detect** the player, and **apply** force to the player.

 The second and much easier option is to **paint** the physics property of `linear_velocity` to the tile in the `TileSet`.
-This will **apply** velocity to every movable body, that is touching the tile.
+This will **apply** velocity to every movable body that is touching the tile.
 (Only if the tile has the body's collision layer enabled in the collision mask).

 ![](img/LinearVelocity.png)
 1. Open the `platforming_tileset.tres` file